María García (judoka)

-María Altagarcia García Cáceres (born 10 August 1987, in La Vega) is a Dominican Republican judoka who competes in the women's 52 kg category.
-She became the first Dominican judoka to win a world championship medal, with a bronze at the 2006 Junior Championship.
+María Altagarcia García Cáceres (born 10 August 1987 in La Vega) is a Dominican Republican judoka who competes in the women's 52 kg category.
+She became the first Dominican judoka to win a world championship medal, with a bronze at the 2006 Junior Championships.

 García has twice competed at an Olympic Games.
 She was eliminated at the quarterfinal stage at the 2008 Summer Olympics in Beijing and at the 2012 Summer Olympics, she was defeated in the second round.
 She has won silver medals at the 2014 Central American and Caribbean Games and 2007 Pan American Judo Championships, and bronze at the 2007 Pan American Games, 2010 Central American and Caribbean Games, and three editions of the Pan American Judo Championships.